Sacrifice bunt

 In baseball, a sacrifice bunt (also called a sacrifice hit) is a batter's act of deliberately bunting the ball, before there are two outs, in a manner that allows a baserunner to advance to another base.
 The batter is almost always put out, and hence sacrificed (to a certain degree that is the intent of the batter), but sometimes reaches base on an error or fielder's choice.
 In that situation, if runners still advance bases, it is still scored a sacrifice bunt instead of the error or the fielder's choice.
-Sometimes, the batter may safely reach base by simply outrunning the throw to first; this is not scored as a sacrifice bunt but rather a single.
+The batter may safely reach base by simply outrunning the throw to first; this is not scored as a sacrifice bunt but rather a single.

+Strategy

 A successful sacrifice bunt does not count as an at bat, does not impact a player's batting average, and counts as a plate appearance.
 Unlike a sacrifice fly, a sacrifice bunt is not included in the calculation of the player's on-base percentage.
 If the official scorer believes that the batter was attempting to bunt for a base hit and not solely to advance the runners, the batter is charged an at bat and is not credited with a sacrifice bunt.

 In leagues without a designated hitter, sacrifice bunts are most commonly attempted by pitchers, who are typically not productive hitters.
 Managers consider that if a pitcher's at bat will probably result in an out, they might as well go out in a way most likely to advance the runners.
 The play also obviates the need for the pitcher to run the base paths, and hence avoids the risk of injury.
 Some leadoff hitters also bunt frequently in similar situations and may be credited with a sacrifice, but as they are often highly skilled bunters and faster runners, they are often trying to get on base as well as advance runners.

 A sacrifice bunt attempted while a runner is on third is called a squeeze play.
 A sacrifice bunt attempted while a runner on third is attempting to steal home is called a suicide squeeze.

 Although a sacrifice bunt is not the same as a sacrifice fly, both fell under the same statistical category until 1954.

-In scoring, a sacrifice bunt may be denoted by SH, S, or, occasionally, SAC.
+In scoring, a sacrifice bunt may be denoted by SH, S, or SAC.

-Notable players with 300 or more sacrifice bunts
+Notable players

 The following players have accumulated 300 or more sacrifice bunts in their playing careers: